Kain writes video game articles that include tips, tricks, and tutorials. He is especially enthusiastic about the "Call of Duty" series.

 Although you can play with another person in split-screen, there's no cooperative online mode unfortunately.
 You either have to play by yourself or with a friend in split-screen.
 The 2015 Star Wars Battlefront had a minor cooperative mode, but for some reason, they removed that feature in this sequel.
 Personally, I don't think they should have taken away cooperative.

 Battle Scenarios allows you to play as iconic heroes or villains during certain battles that transpired in the Star Wars Universe.
 You can earn credits for completing them and unlock more missions and difficulty modes as well.
 The Battle Scenarios are not as refined or climatic as the campaign story, but they offer a bit more to do in the game.
 For example, you might play as Luke Skywalker or Rey and have to eliminate stormtroopers before you run out of time.

 EA (Electronic Arts) has been harshly criticized by consumers because of the Star Wars Battlefront 2 micro-transactions.
 Many people thought including the micro-transactions was unfair because it would imbalance the multiplayer.
 Fortunately, for the time being, EA has removed micro-transactions.

-The game has got a large amount of hate because of how EA has managed it, but don't let that distract you.
+The game has gotten a large amount of hate because of how EA has managed it, but don't let that distract you.
 The game runs smoothly, looks beautiful, and has quite a bit of content to offer.
-It has a quality campaign, a multiplayer with huge maps and a variety of game modes, and arcade mode.
+It has a quality campaign, a multiplayer with huge maps, a variety of game modes, and arcade mode.
 Lets just hope EA does not bring back micro-transactions that involve loot boxes.